Savoia-Marchetti SM.84: Operational history

 In September 1943, despite the near depletion of bomber units, there were still 150 SM.84s available, with over 100 serviceable.
 Almost all of these were captured by the Germans, though they were rarely used.
-Some were sent to the Slovenské vzdušné zbrane, and 10 remained with RSI's Aeronautica Nazionale Repubblicana, but were not used.
+Some were sent to the Slovak Air Force, and 10 remained with RSI's Aeronautica Nazionale Repubblicana, but were not used.
 Seven were used by the Italian Co-Belligerent Air Force as transports.
 Shortly after the end of the war, the aircraft was phased out of service.

 Overall, the SM.84 was a failed design (Francesco Pricolo called it a 'wrong aircraft', while Ettore Muti complained in 1941 about its awful handling and take off).
 It was never liked by its crews and never capable of replacing the SM.79.
-When the final version of the Sparviero, the SM.79 bis, became available, the SM.84 was withdrawn.
+When the final version of the Sparviero, the SM.79bis, became available, the SM.84 was withdrawn.
 In the bomber role it was inferior to the CANT.1007 ter, especially at altitude (the SM.84 was almost impossible to fly above 5,000 m).

 Torpedo-bombers were required to be agile and fast in order to engage their targets and many designs experienced problems with higher weights and wing loading than they were designed for.
 The SM.84 was far heavier than the SM.79 and when the final version the SM.79bis became available, it was preferred to the SM.84.
 The SM.79bis, with improved engines was still lighter than the SM.84 and a better aircraft (with lower wing loading and better power-to weight ratio) for the role.

 Another critical report about SM.84 came from the 43° Stormo B.T. command, in an official document.
 It reports how this bomber wing performed its task, starting with bombing missions from Gioia del Colle on 13 July 1943.
 The 41° Stormo commander complained the very small attack force was not enough to saturate the enemy's strong defences, even by night; the small number of pilots trained for night operations and thus the small number of sorties and the very poor performance of the SM.84.